 Video: The Poison Supper Club that made our food safe

-The student gets familiar with new vocabulary, which will be mentioned in a video (chemicals, preservative, regulation, etc.).
+The student gets familiar with new vocabulary that will be mentioned in a video (chemicals, preservative, regulation, etc.).

 They watch the video called The Poison Supper Club that made our food safe and answer the questions based on the video.
 The student’s knowledge of the new vocabulary is tested.
 Then, they decide if the statements based on the video are true or false.